 Rear Adm.
 Marc Dalton is a 1987 graduate of the U.S. Naval Academy, earning his Bachelor of Science in Systems Engineering.
-He earned his Master of Public Administration at Harvard’s John F. Kennedy School of Government in 2000.
+He earned his Master of Public Administration at Harvard’s JFK School of Government in 2000.

-Dalton’s assignments at sea include division officer aboard USS Long Beach (CGN 9), flag lieutenant for Commander, Cruiser-Destroyer Group 1, weapons officer and combat systems officer on USS Cowpens (CG 63), station officer on USS Enterprise (CVN 65), and executive officer of USS Antietam (CG 54).
-As commanding officer of USS Boone (FFG 28), he deployed to the Atlantic and Mediterranean with Standing NATO Maritime Group 1.
-Following an assignment as reactor officer of USS Ronald Reagan (CVN 76), he served as deputy and commanded Destroyer Squadron 21, deploying with the John C Stennis Carrier Strike Group as the sea combat commander.
-Most recently he served as commander, Amphibious Force U.S. 7th Fleet.
-During these assignments, he completed 11 deployments to the Western Pacific, Indian Ocean, Arabian Gulf, Mediterranean, Southern Pacific and Caribbean.
+Dalton’s assignments at sea include division officer aboard USS Long Beach (CGN 9), flag lieutenant for Commander, Cruiser-Destroyer Group 1, weapons officer and combat systems officer aboard USS Cowpens (CG 63), station officer aboard USS Enterprise (CVN 65), and executive officer aboard USS Antietam (CG 54).
+As commanding officer aboard USS Boone (FFG 28), he deployed to the Atlantic and Mediterranean with Standing NATO Maritime Group 1.
+Following an assignment as reactor officer aboard USS Ronald Reagan (CVN 76), he served as deputy and commanded Destroyer Squadron 21, deploying with the John C Stennis Carrier Strike Group as the sea combat commander.
+Most recently he served as commander, Amphibious Force 7th Fleet.
+During his sea tours, he completed 12 deployments to the Western Pacific, Indian Ocean, Arabian Gulf, Mediterranean, Southern Pacific and Caribbean.

-Dalton assumed his current responsibilities as commander, Task Force 70/commander, Carrier Strike Group 5 in September 2017.
+Dalton assumed his current responsibilities as commander, Task Force 70/ Commander, Carrier Strike Group Five in September 2017.

 His decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal and various unit, campaign and service awards.